The Top 10 Bars in Astoria, New York City

-The SingleCut Beersmiths Brewery is a haven for Astorian beer lovers.
-This brewery produces year round beers that will make you a loyal fan and seasonal beers that will keep you coming in every month to try what’s new.
-You can take a tour of the brewery, buy a keg for your next party or enjoy a pint or two at The Tap Room, the brewery bar.
-The Tap Room’s bartenders also act as DJs, putting on vinyls as they see fit.
-This bar is filled with interesting people and quality beer.
+The SingleCut Beersmiths brewery is the go-to for Astorian beer lovers.
+This brewery produces year-round beers for loyalists, like the hoppy Half-Stack IPA and the sweet and citrusy Jan Alpine White Lager.
+Plus, its seasonal beers will keep you coming in every month to try what’s new.
+You can take a tour of the brewery, buy a keg for your next party, or enjoy a pint or two at the SingleCut bar, The Tap Room.
+The Tap Room’s bartenders also act as DJs, spinning vinyl as they see fit for a comfortable and communal experience.

-The Sparrow Tavern is a no-nonsense bar with music recognizable to people who have been out of high school for over a decade.
-This neighborhood staple is a more low key option than the well known Bohemian Hall and Beer Garden across the street.
-With a solid food menu and great drinks, The Sparrow Tavern is a great spot for locals or visitors who want to have a great time but don’t want to share their bar with a million people on Tinder dates.
+The Sparrow Tavern is a no-nonsense bar playing a soundtrack of nostalgic hits.
+This neighborhood staple is a more low-key option than the well-known Bohemian Hall and Beer Garden across the street.
+With a solid food menu and great drinks, The Sparrow Tavern is a spot for locals or visitors who want to have a great time but don’t want to share the bar with a million people on Tinder dates.